Former state Sen. Mike Jorgenson was arrested Tuesday afternoon at his restaurant, The Copa in Hayden, for investigation of misdemeanor battery.

-The report noted that Jorgenson’s eyes “were extremely bloodshot.”
-Jorgenson reported only having a “small amount” of wine from a vendor who had been in the business earlier that day.
+The report noted that Jorgenson's eyes "were extremely bloodshot."
+Jorgenson reported having a "small amount" of wine from a vendor who had been in The Copa earlier that day.

 Jorgenson told deputies Chavez fell down when Jorgenson grabbed his jacket and told him to get out of the restaurant.